 Solvency II recognition and valuation with respect to deferred taxes is consistent with the statutory balance sheet (IAS 12).
 Favourable changes in net assets arising from adjustments applied to the statutory basis to arrive at the Solvency II basis result in a deterioration of deferred tax balances.
 Where these net asset movements arise in entities that have statutory deferred tax assets, the deferred tax assets are eroded downwards.

-The group does not have any unused tax losses (2019: \$4.1m) for which a deferred tax asset has not been recognised as losses are not expected to be utilised in the foreseeable future based on the current taxable profit estimates and forecasts of the underlying entity in question.
+The group does not have any unused tax losses (2020: nil) for which a deferred tax asset has not been recognised.